-Control commands

-The SQL Commander supports executing SQL script files without first needing to load the file into the SQL editor.
-This is accomplished by using the @ control character in the first position of a row.
-This is useful if you are using an external editor or IDE to edit the SQL and then use DbVisualizer to execute it.
-The following shows how to use the @ control character.
+Use the following commands to locate and execute SQL scripts directly from file without first loading the script into the SQL editor.
+This is useful if you are using an external editor or a development environment to edit the SQL and then use DbVisualizer to execute it.